WYMB

-WYMB (920 AM) is a radio station that is silent.
-It is licensed to Manning, South Carolina, United States.
-The station is owned by Cumulus Media.
-It formerly simulcast with WQPD in Lake City, South Carolina.
+WYMB (920 AM) was a radio station licensed to serve Manning, South Carolina, United States.
+The station was owned by Cumulus Media.
+It formerly simulcast a hot adult contemporary format with WQPD in Lake City, South Carolina.

 History

 On August 28, 2023, WYMB's format changed from classic country to hot adult contemporary, branded as "Q100.1".

 WYMB went silent in March 2025.
 It was one of 6 Cumulus stations to close the weekend of March 7, as part of a larger shutdown of underperforming Cumulus stations.
+In March 2026, WYMB turned in its license to the Federal Communications Commission.
+It was cancelled on March 9, 2026.